Do I need to own a piano or keyboard to take lessons?

 Please contact me by text or email if you wish to reschedule.
 There are no fees or other penalties for missing your appointment or changing the time.
 Luckily, working work from home means that schedule changes don’t inconvenience me that much.
 I understand you all lead busy lives, so I’m happy to accommodate you whenever I can.

-- I’m worried I might not like the piano.
-Do you offer any trial lessons for people who want to test the waters before committing to your studio?
+Do you offer any trial lessons for people who want to test the waters before making a commitment?